francestu96/Interpreter/README.md

-Sintax
+Java interpreter for the following grammar

+Sintax:

-Language sintax is defined from the not-terminal Prog by the following ambiguos grammar BNF (where the terminal symbols are highlighted in blue).
+Language sintax is defined from the not-terminal Prog by the following ambiguos grammar BNF.

 Prog ::= StmtSeq EOF
 StmtSeq ::= Stmt | Stmt;StmtSeq